byuibigdata/docker_guide_big/README.md

 docker run --name adminer -d -p 8080:8080 --network n451 adminer
 ```

 You can then go to [localhost:8080/](http://localhost:8080/) to see the adminer login.
+If you haven't created a database, then you can leave `Database` blank.

 - System: _PostgreSQL_
 - Server: _name of postgres docker_ (db if using the `docker run` command above)